JonathanArambula5/My-Projects/README.md

 Here is some of the projects I have done:

 Alert Website Test: The Alert Website Test has different buttons that perform different functions, like turning alerts "on and off".
-It's just a test, so all it does is pop upp little windows on the top of your screen.
+It's just a test, so all it does is pop up little windows on the top of your screen.

 Calculator: A simple webpage with a calculator that has options to add, subtract, multiply, and divide.